 - Promoter (David Keirsey)

-Other online name include The Entrepreneur and Persuader.
+Other online names include The Entrepreneur and Persuader.

 ESTPs’ four-letter combination means that

-- their focus is directed towards people and things (E for extraversion or “extroversion”);
+- their focus is directed toward people and things (E for extraversion or “extroversion”);

 - when gathering information, they tend to use their five senses rather than intuition and imagination (S for sensing);

 - they tend to be objective and analytical (T for thinking);

 - they are delightfully spontaneous and flexible (P for perceiving).

 According to David Keirsey, ESTPs want to be seen as artistic, audacious, and adaptable, which says a lot about them.
 They want their life to be action-packed and fun; if life gets a little boring, they will stir things up to make it more bearable.

 ESTPs like to live on the edge and tend to get involved in many activities, especially sports.
 Unsurprisingly, they prefer energy-intensive or even extreme sports.

 Many ESTPs aren’t A students because they simply can’t sit still.
 Pleasing others with good grades has little value to them — first and foremost, ESTPs want to please themselves.
 Even if the ESTP has all abilities to become an all-A student, they rarely do.